 Writing is usually considered a solitary pursuit.
 One exception to this is a fascinating exercise called a "fishbowl."
 This has various forms, but all of them basically involve some kind of writing in public, usually with interaction between author and audience.
 A famous example is Harlan Ellison's series of "stories under glass" in which he sits in a bookstore window and writes a new story based on an idea that someone gives him.
 Writing classes sometimes include a version where students watch each other write, often with students calling out suggestions which are chalked up on the blackboard for those writing to use as inspiration.

-In this online version of a Poetry Fishbowl, I begin by setting a theme; today's theme is "history written by the losers."
+In this online version of a Poetry Fishbowl, I begin by setting a theme; today's theme is "Poke ALL the bigots in the eye."
 I invite people to suggest characters, settings, and other things relating to that theme.
 Then I use those prompts as inspiration for writing poems.

 I'm practicing cyberfunded creativity.
 If you enjoy what I'm doing and want to see more of it, please feed the Bard.
 The following options are currently available: